Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Literature Review and Gaps

 The above models assume that the average service time is fixed and independent from the drone assignment decisions.
 Additionally, they are all covering models in which the objective function is to minimize the total costs or the number of drones (bases) but does not reward a quicker response.
 Our model contributes to fill in the gaps in the literature.
 Our strategic network model (i) is a survival network design model as it minimizes the response time which is the primary driver to increase the survival chance of overdosed patients; and (ii) represents the service time as a distribution-free decision-dependent random variable with service rate defined endogenously as a function of the drone dispatching~policy.

-While the study closest to ours can appear to be \cite{BOCHAN}, we explain next how our model differs significantly from those proposed in \cite{BOCHAN} for OHCAs.
-First, the objective in \cite{BOCHAN} to minimize the number of DBs is typical in coverage-type facility location models which, as noted in the literature, are unable to differentiate the impact of varying response times \cite{ERKUT2008}, or to reward shorter ones \cite{MILLS} and whose suitability for time-critical medical events has been extensively questioned.
-In contrast, our model minimizes the average response time, explicitly rewards quicker response, and is hence conducive to maximizing the number of opioid overdose incident survivors.
-As the opioid-overdosed patients’ chance of survival rapidly deteriorates with the time-to-treatment, it is critical to use an objective function which provides a reward diminishing with the time needed to respond.
-Second, the underlying queuing models in \cite{BOCHAN} assume that the service times are exponentially distributed with fixed rates (fixed average service time regardless of drones' placement) and that the response time between any pair of drone bases and OHCAs incidents is fixed ex-ante and independent from drone utilization and network congestion.
-Such assumptions do not allow for an accurate representation of the queueing system as explained in a 2022 study \cite{XU}.
+We explain next how our model differs significantly from the OHCA models proposed in \cite{BOCHAN} which have, as our model, a queueing underlying structure.
+First, the objective in \cite{BOCHAN} to minimize the number of DBs is typical in coverage-type facility location models which, \ML{as noted in the literature}, are unable to differentiate the impact of varying response times \cite{ERKUT2008}, or to reward shorter ones and whose suitability for time-critical medical events \ML{has been extensively questioned (see, e.g., \cite{ERKUT2008,janovsikova2021coverage,MILLS}).} In contrast, our model explicitly rewards quick response time and is hence conducive to maximizing the number of opioid overdose incident survivors.
+As the overdosed patients’ chance of survival rapidly deteriorates with the time-to-treatment, it is critical to use an objective function which provides a reward diminishing with the time needed to respond.
+The maximization of the QALY is an alternative objective function that could fulfill the true needs of a medical emergency response network.
+Second, the underlying queueing models in \cite{BOCHAN} assume that the service times are exponentially distributed with fixed rates (fixed average service time regardless of drones' placement) and that the response time between any pair of drone bases and OHCAs incidents is fixed ex-ante and independent from drone utilization and network congestion.
+Such assumptions do not allow for an accurate representation of the queueing system as explained in a \ML{2023 study \cite{XU}}.
 The authors \cite{XU} demonstrate that it is critical to track the actual utilization of facilities and servers so that the known impact of utilization can be accurately reflected on the congestion level, waiting time, and response time.
 Along the same line, it was previously shown \cite{MILLS} that assuming that facilities’ workloads are known a priori and that each facility can provide the same service level irrelevant of their actual utilization significantly hurts the network’s efficiency and reliability.
 We do not resort to such simplifying assumptions and instead model the opioid overdose arrival rate, the service rate, and the average response times as unknowns dependent on the utilization of the resources and the assignment policy, and define them as decision variables whose values are determined endogenously by the model.